When Is My Federal Student Loan Payment First Due in 2022?

 If you’re not sure who holds your loan and you are unable to log on to your student loan portal, you can call 800-FED-AID (800-433-3243).

-Before the federal student loan payment holiday ends at the end of January 2022, a smart approach is to learn all you can about payment options so you’ll be ready.
+Before the federal student loan payment holiday ends May 1, 2022, a smart approach is to learn all you can about payment options so you’ll be ready.

 Photo credit: iStock/PeopleImages